Frequently Asked Questions

-For in-home euthanasias, be sure that there is a spot for the doctor to park in the driveway.
+For in-home euthanasia, be sure that there is a spot for the doctor to park in the driveway.
 Your pet should continue to receive necessary pain medication up until their appointment, but can also have favourite treats.
-If they are able, we also suggest that they be provided a 'bathroom break' prior to the doctor arriving, so that they can be as comfortable as possible.
+If they are able, we also suggest that they be provided with a 'bathroom break' prior to the doctor arriving, so that they can be as comfortable as possible.

 If your pet is normally anxious when new people visit, we encourage you to discuss this with your regular veterinarian or one of our staff as oral medication can often be prescribed to help them be more relaxed at the time of their appointment.

 Other items to have on hand include tissues, additional treats, and any items that you would like them to travel with.

 Once the doctor arrives, we recommend that you turn the ringer down on phones to avoid unnecessary interruptions.

 How can we be sure that it is our pet's ashes that are returned with a private cremation?